 - Be aware of overheard conversations.
-Don't tell anyone on the bus or light rail where you are going. - Stay awake and alert. - Have exact change ready. - If you sense someone is following you when you get off, walk toward a populated area.
+Don't tell anyone on public transportation where you are going. - Stay awake and alert. - Have exact change ready. - If you sense someone is following you when you get off, walk toward a populated area.
 Don't walk directly home.